Riverside Discovery Center to welcome 2 new lions

 She expected their arrival to be within a couple months.
 The zoo has been without lions since the December 2020 death of Apollo, who came with his brother Zeus in 2001.
 Zeus died in 2015.

-Drane-Davison also spoke about about other recent developments at the zoo.
-There were a number of updates about improvements to animals' habitats and zoo facilities.
+Drane-Davison also spoke about about other recent developments at the zoo including improvements to animals’ habitats and zoo facilities.

 The zoo has seen recent improvements following some recommendations received by the Association of Zoos and Aquariums.
 One example being the organization wanted to see changes to the bobcat enclosure, including more sleeping options and changes to the doors.